-sp_helpindex lists any indexes on a table, including indexes created by defining unique or primary key constraints defined by a create table or alter table statement.
+- sp_helpindex lists any indexes on a table, including indexes created by defining unique or primary key constraints defined by a create table or alter table statement. - sp_helpindex displays any attributes (for example, cache bindings) assigned to the indexes on a table. - sp_helpindex displays: - Partition information for each index. - Whether the index is local or global, clustered or nonclustered. - The max_rows_per_page setting of the indexes. - Information about clustered indexes on data-only locked tables.

-- sp_helpindex displays any attributes (for example, cache bindings) assigned to the indexes on a table. - sp_helpindex displays: - The max_rows_per_page setting of the indexes. - Information about clustered indexes on data-only locked tables The index ID (indid) of a clustered index in data-only locked tables is not equal to 1. - The column order of the keys, to indicate whether they are in ascending or descending order. - Space manage property values. - The key column name followed by the order.
+The index ID (indid) of a clustered index in data-only locked tables is not equal to 1.

+- The column order of the keys, to indicate whether they are in ascending or descending order. - Space manage property values. - The key column name followed by the order.
 Only descending order is displayed.
 For example, if there is an index on column a ASC, b DESC, c ASC, "index_keys" shows "a, b DESC, c".